BozoDev/roomba_wifi/roomba-control_esp8266/README.md

       up - just to make sure it's the desired 3.3V and all resistors are correctly connected
     * I used 2 bread-board female-female jumper cables on the ESP-01 connector side and ran them out below the Roomba DC charging socket at the side.
 One connected to GND and on RESET.
+    * Using the DD pin on the Roomba-Pin5 means that the "Long press 'Start' button" to power off doesn't work - but for me, sending the power-off signal via serial works fine.